If done right, your real estate business can benefit significantly from experiential real estate marketing.

 Continuing with a personal and not necessarily event-based approach where many people are necessary, you can also do single-person events.

 This means you give one person a unique experience.

 The important part in doing that is enough creativity being applied.

-The creativity part is important, because you want a single person to share her or his experience on social media.
+The creativity part is important because you want a single person to share their experience on social media.

 This is an example of such a single-person event.

-Only a handful of people were given the chance to win a prize to get to a second vending machine, but Coca Cola filmed all of them to create a highly shareable video.
+Only a handful of people were given a chance to win a prize to get to a second vending machine, but Coca-Cola filmed all of them to create a highly shareable video.

 So, how to apply this to real estate marketing?